 - The natural features of Logan River/ Teviot Brook, Flinders Peak and Round Mountain define Greater Flagstone's unique character.
-Green corridors from Karawatha Forest along local ridgelines and waterways characterize Greater Flagstone's unique urban villages and connect each community to the natural environment. - " Greater Flagstone is easily recognised as an important regional centre that establishes an enduring local identity underpinned by its scenic amenity and cultural context and promotes a sense of community for residents and visitors. - The urban form ensures the ecological values of the waterways and ridgelines are protected and enhanced and adequate community greenspace and other outdoor recreation opportunities are provided.
-The use of topography to create a greenspace network aids the preservation of scenic amenity which in turn reinforces the sense of place and connection to the natural environment.
+Green corridors from Karawatha Forest along local ridgelines and waterways characterize Greater Flagstone's unique urban villages and connect each community to the natural environment. - " Greater Flagstone is easily recognised as an important regional centre that establishes an enduring local identity underpinned by its natural and cultural context and promotes a sense of community for residents and visitors. - The urban form ensures the ecological values of the waterways and ridgelines are protected and enhanced and adequate greenspace is provided.
+The use of topography to create continuous greenspace connectivity aids the preservation of natural vistas which in turn reinforces the sense of place and connection to the natural environment.